n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.dropbox.md

+---
+title: Dropbox node - n8n Documentation
+description: Documentation for the Dropbox node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Dropbox

 The Dropbox node allows you to automate work in Dropbox, and integrate Dropbox with other applications. n8n has built-in support for a wide range of Dropbox features, including creating, downloading, moving, and copying files and folders.